Achievable logoAchievable logo

 Disorders associated with headache

-Headaches may be primary, when the headache itself is the disease e.g. in migraine, or it may be secondary to other processes like increased intracranial pressure, meningitis, dehydration, sinusitis etc.
+Headaches may be primary, where the headache itself is the disease (e.g., migraine), or secondary to other processes such as increased intracranial pressure, meningitis, dehydration, or sinusitis.

 Depending on presentation, migraine can be classified as in the table below.
-It can also be classified as migraine with and without aura.
-Chronic migraine is defined as headaches that have been present on at least 15 days per month for at least 3 consecutive months.
+It can also be classified as migraine with or without aura.
+Chronic migraine is defined as headaches present on at least 15 days per month for at least 3 consecutive months.

 Types of migraine